All Episodes

 Not at all.

-In this case, if America nukes Iran, then Russia will probably, this is my own analysis, obviously I don't have any inside information, but in my analysis, Russia will detonate the Poseidon nuclear weapons that are already off the coast, the East Coast and West Coast of the United States, and also off the coast of Britain.
+In my analysis, Russia will detonate the Poseidon nuclear weapons that are already off the coast, the East Coast and West Coast of the United States, and also off the coast of Britain.

-And that will unleash a massive radioactive tidal wave, and it will inundate the coastline with you know hundred-foot waves or taller, because those are hundred megaton warheads, okay?
+And it will inundate the coastline with, you know, 100-foot waves or taller because those are 100-megaton warheads.

-And that will absolutely destroy the fishing industry and the ocean ecosystem of the Atlantic Ocean, and the results will be not just ecologically catastrophic, but also geopolitically and economically catastrophic.
+And the results will be not just ecologically catastrophic, but also geopolitically and economically catastrophic.

 And that would be probably the end of the United States of America as we know it, because Washington, D.C. would be gone.

-And so would the naval base in Virginia, and there would be, you know, massive economic implications because of the impact on New York City.
+And there would be, you know, massive economic implications because of the impact on New York City.

-And there would be massive economic implications because of the uh, well, what happens to New York City and other areas, and it would impact Florida as well.
+And there would be massive economic implications because of the, well, what happens to New York City and other areas.

-It was many years later before the Soviets were able to replicate that, and China, and then later on, you know, countries like North Korea and Pakistan, etc.
+It was many years later before the Soviets were able to replicate that and China and then later on, you know, countries like North Korea and Pakistan, etc.

 And a lot of that was technology transfer anyway.

-But the truth is that today there are a great number of countries that have nuclear weapons, and the U.S. cannot simply carry out acts of mass genocide and ecological destruction without a response.
+But the truth is that today there are a great number of countries that have nuclear weapons and the U.S. cannot simply carry out acts of mass genocide and ecological destruction without a response.

 Even though the leaders of the United States, they think they can.